GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webusb/index.md

 description: The WebUSB API, which exposes non-standard Universal Serial Bus (USB) compatible devices to the web, is available in extensions.
 ---

 The WebUSB API exposes non-standard Universal Serial Bus (USB) compatible devices to the web.
 This page describes aspects of the API that are particular to extensions.
-Refer to MDN for complete details of the [WebUSB](https://developer.mozilla.org/docs/Web/API/WebUSB_API).
+Refer to MDN for complete details of the [WebUSB API](https://developer.mozilla.org/docs/Web/API/WebUSB_API).

 Here is [a sample app for WebUSB](https://github.com/sowbug/weblight/tree/master);